 I promised I would write a deep dive.
 This is it.

 In this guide, I am opening the kimono.
-I am going to give you my exact prompts, my programmatic strategy, and the “Spiderweb” framework I used to take a brand-new blog from zero to ranking on page 1 of Google and more importantly, getting cited as a source in AI engines like Perplexity, ChatGPT, and Gemini.
+I am going to give you my exact prompts, my programmatic strategy, and the framework I used to take a brand-new blog from zero to ranking on page 1 of Google and—more importantly—getting cited as a source by ChatGPT, Perplexity, and Gemini.

 Let’s dive into the exact workflow.

-Why I Fired My Keyword Tools (The AEO Shift)
+Why I Fired My Keyword Tools (The Massive Shift to AEO)

 If you are still looking at “Keyword Search Volume” to decide what to write, you are playing a game from 2020.

-Harsh reality of 2026 is that Keyword tools are a rearview mirror.
+The harsh reality of 2026 is that keyword tools are a rearview mirror.
 They tell you what happened last month.
 By the time a keyword registers as “High Volume” in a traditional tool, 10,000 massive publishers with higher domain authority have already written about it.

-Furthermore, we are no longer just optimizing for Google (SEO), we are optimizing for Answer Engines (AEO).
-The shift is terrifying for traditional bloggers but incredibly lucrative if you know how to pivot:
+Furthermore, we are no longer just optimizing for Google (SEO); we are optimizing for Answer Engines (AEO).
+The shift is terrifying for traditional bloggers (many are rightly asking if traditional blog SEO is dead), but incredibly lucrative if you know how to pivot:

 - ChatGPT is now processing over 2.5 billion prompts a day with 800 million weekly active users.